October 31, 2018

 I started by building a language written in Ruby called Awesome.
 I’d been eager to explore language design for most of this year, and this was a great introduction.
 Next, I moved into my current project, a language written in Go called Monkey.
 Monkey has been a much more challenging (I’m learning Go on fly) and satisfying endeavor.
 I’d like to thank Marc-André Cournoyer and Thorsten Ball for the incredible books that guide this journey.

-I love how simple logic slowly builds into something unknowable even to most programmers.
+I love how simple logic slowly builds into something mind-breaking even to most programmers.
 I love how small decisions inform the user experience.
-I enjoy thinking about tradeoffs that people have grappled with since the beginning of programming.
+I enjoy thinking about design tradeoffs that people have grappled with since the beginning of programming.

 I hope that these projects help me write better code.
-I’ve gained a lot of empathy for language creators and maintainers; never again will I listen to the “this language is bad and here’s why” school of critique and not push back.
-It’s a reductive argument that doesn’t stand up to scrutiny.
+I’ve gained a lot of empathy for language creators and maintainers; never again will I listen uncritically to the “this language is bad and here’s why” school of thought.
+It’s almost always a bad argument.

-This challenge has been really fun, even on the days when it’s hard to do.
+This challenge has been fun, even on the days when it’s hard.
 I’m committed to hitting Day 100, and I anticipate spending most of that effort on Monkey.
 There’s much to learn.